 In 1979, acting on a long-standing fascination with psychology and the therapeutic process, he entered the Master program in Counseling Psychology at the University of British Columbia.
 He studied with Dr. Leslie Greenburg, who is now at York University.
 Doug's thesis was titled "The Therapeutic Relationship and Its Association with Outcome."

 In 1987, he and Naomi established a private practice in Vancouver, BC.
 In addition to private sessions with individuals and couples, a significant portion of their practice was devoted to group therapy.
 In 1993, shortly after Doug began his writing career, they moved to Taos, NM, and set up a retreat center there.
-Since 1988 they have co-led over 300 week-long retreats in Taos and British Columbia plus weekend workshops across North America and Europe.
+Since 1988 they have co-led over 300 week-long retreats in Taos and British Columbia plus workshops across North America, Europe and Australia.

 Naomi Moseley: Personal Background

 Naomi was born in Washington, DC, in 1945, and moved to Michigan at an early age.
 She graduated with a B.Sc. in anthropology in 1967.
 Two years later she began to paint and only a few years after that was showing in New York and Chicago galleries.
 Married, with two young sons, she obtained a Master of Fine Arts degree at Wayne State University in 1979.